-Textbook: Management Science: The Art of Modeling with Spreadsheets, 4th Edition by Stephen G. Powell and Kenneth R. Baker.
+Textbook: Business Analytics: The Art of Modeling with Spreadsheets.
+5th Edition by Stephen G. Powell and Kenneth R. Baker.
+The previous edition of the text (entitled Management Science) is acceptable.

 Software: This course requires Frontline Analytic Solver Platform for Education.
 The software is provided with the purchase of the above textbook.
 The instructor will provide instructions on how to download a free student version of the software (valid for 140 days).
 Note this software requires Microsoft Excel, and runs only on Windows.
 If you use a Mac, you must run the software on MS Excel for Windows using dual-boot or a virtual machine (e.g., VMWare Fusion, Parallels, etc.).